themohitnair/rit-titlepage/README.md

 # ritlepage [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/themohitnair/rit-titlepage)

 A title-page maker for project reports required for projects and assignments in Ramaiah Institute of Technology.
-Use it [here](https://ritlepage.vercel.app)
+Use it [at this link](https://ritlepage.vercel.app)

 ## Instructions for use